Asset Allocation tutorial and primer for investors and financial advisors.

 Doing this "correctly" substantially squeezes out risk (as measured by standard deviation), while not compromising returns very much.
 The more risk is squeezed out, the more efficient the portfolio is said to be per unit of return.

-We've been using optimizers since they could run on 386 PCs in the late 80's.
-They were instrumental in developing both our model portfolios and comprehensive asset allocation software.
 But we don't use them anymore because it's not needed once you see the same outcomes thousands of times over different market environments, and more than a couple of decades using Real World client money.
 Read much more about portfolio optimizers and why portfolio optimization is usually more trouble than it's worth.

 How Asset Allocation Works

 When investments move up and down perfectly in sync with each other over a certain time frame, its correlation coefficient is 1.
 When investments move in the opposite direction with each other, its correlation coefficient is -1.
 Both of these scenarios never happen.
-The average is around 0.7.
-All it takes is for a new investment not to be over 0.9 to add diversification value to a portfolio.
-This is the core of MPT (Modern Portfolio Theory), which started in the 1950's.

-The point is to hold a balanced mix of asset classes that have both good returns on their own, and go up and down at different times relative to the other investments in the portfolio.
-Determining which asset classes to hold is an art, a science, and depends on the circumstances and goals of the investor.
+The point is to hold a balanced mix of asset classes that have both good returns on their own, and go up and down at different times relative to the other investments held in the portfolio.

 The different asset classes can be looked at as ingredients that go into making a pie.
-Each one individually tastes pretty bad.
-But when they’re all put together in the right combinations, the result is a yummy pie.
+Each ingredient individually tastes pretty bad.
+But when they're all put together in the right combinations, the result is a yummy pie.

 This is because whenever you check the portfolio's value, there's usually always something that's doing so well, that it keeps the portfolio as a whole from having negative returns, even when the US stock markets are down.

-Here's a Word document with screen prints showing how all of the 21 asset classes we use performed during the worst month for the S&P 500 since 1999 (when all of the indices were making EVERYTHING go down at once, which also happened in Sept - Oct' 08 and Jan - Mar '09).
-In Sept '02, the S&P 500 lost 10.87%.
-The only asset classes that lost more were:
+Here's a Word document with screen prints showing how the 22 asset classes we use performed during the worst month for the S&P 500 since 1999.

 MSCI EAFE (Int'l All-cap): -11.04%